moderngpu/moderngpu/README.md

   4. **[tut_04_launch_custom.cu](#tutorial-4---custom-launch-parameters)** - architecture-specific tuning with a custom parameters structure.
   5. **[tut_05_iterators.cu](#tutorial-5---iterators)** - attach lambda functions to load and store operators.

+Users familiar with CUDA programming wishing to cut to the chase should start at [Examples of automatic load-balancing](#examples-of-automatic-load-balancing) where the most novel features of this library are demonstrated.

 ## Contents
 1. [Release notes](#release-notes)
   1. [License](#license)